- Can I store stuff in Kathmandu?

 When will the briefing be?

-Some others arriving early and leaving earlier for Pokhara.
-Yet others are currently trekking and will meet us in Jomsom in the morning.
-We will finally be sitting as a full group in Kagbeni where we can talk through the stages and route, review the maps etc. Of course we can talk at anytime if you have questions.^Top
+Some compaetitors are arriving early and will leave earlier for Pokhara.
+Others are currently trekking and will meet us in Jomsom in the morning.
+We will finally be sitting as a full group in Kagbeni where we can talk through the stages and route, review the maps etc. We’ll give applicable minor briefings in Kathmandu and Pokhara, and you are welcome to ask questions at any time.^Top

 It’s been a tradition in Nepal for many decades now to offer tips for the staff at the end of the trip.
 Though the staff are paid well for the industry, tips are certainly very much appreciated.
 We’ll say goodbye to them in Jomsom and pass the hat around.
 As a guide, about $25 or so works though you’re free to give more, or less.^Top